-- Capacity building for FSPs: IFC and the African Women in Business Project are supporting efforts to increase access to finance for WSMEs,18 while IFC and Women's World Banking are assisting KCB with its launch of WSME-focused offerings, 19 and USAID is working with FSPs to reach rural women. - Regulatory support: The Toronto Centre mapped the current state of gender data collection by CBK.
-Support also comes from stakeholder organizations including Financial Sector Deepening (FSD) Kenya, the Digital Lenders Association of Kenya (DLAK), and KBA. - Research and knowledge generation: FSD Kenya is conducting a study on the gender lens in fintechs as well as an assessment of Kenya's WFI.
-Other institutions conducting research include the SACCO Societies Regulatory Authority (SASRA) and FII.
-In addition, Kenya National Bureau of Statistics (KNBS) is assessing the state of WSMEs and Cenfri is studying women's use of savings groups.
+- Capacity building for FSPs: IFC and the African Women in Business Project are supporting efforts to increase access to finance for WSMEs,18 while IFC and Women's World Banking are assisting KCB with its launch of WSME-focused offerings,19 and USAID is working with FSPs to reach rural women. - Regulatory support: The Toronto Centre mapped the current state of gender data collection by CBK.
+Support also comes from stakeholder organizations including Financial Sector Deepening (FSD) Kenya, and KBA. - Research and knowledge generation: FSD Kenya has conducted a gendered review of financial